Back to all posts

 Where San Rafael Wins

-San Rafael is strongest when the guest wants central CDMX access and already knows how to evaluate an urban block.
+San Rafael is strongest when the guest wants central CDMX access and already knows how to judge an urban block.
 It can be useful if your month involves movement toward Reforma, Juarez, Centro, Santa Maria la Ribera, Buenavista, or several central meeting points.

 Choose San Rafael if: